Since every novel starts with the cover, we will discuss the best romance book cover designs and their aesthetic interpretation in this article.

-For all people out there who are not keen on reading books, you can watch the motion picture with Charles Melton and Yara Shahidi in the leading role.
+For all people who are not keen on reading books, you can watch the motion picture with Charles Melton and Yara Shahidi in the leading role.

 About The Novel

 The story revolves around a Jamaican girl Natasha Katherine Kingsley who will be departed from the USA.
-A Korean, Daniel Jae Ho Bae, wants to live outside of the family expectations.
+A Korean, Daniel Jae Ho Bae, wants to live outside family expectations.

 This cover art is really stunning.
 It was made with string art, as you can see in the video below.

-All strings connected from a star-like shape give a visual appearance of a massive energy burst.
+All strings connected from a star-like shape give a massive energy burst visual appearance.
 This is also a characteristic of the sun where the solar flair accrues.
 The same effect can be seen at the newborn star, where a vast amount of energy is released.

 The crossed lines could have another meaning not connected to the title’s words but the story.
 A reader can find a lot of complex themes, from deportation to going against the family will.
 The tension that holds the strings tight illustrates these complex issues and questions found in the book.

 On top of that, the strings could also express different emotions that are pulling the main book characters in various directions.
-The result where Natasha or Daniel will end up depends on which emotion they will listen to.
+Where Natasha or Daniel will end up depends on which emotion they will listen to.

-If you look at the nails that the strings are attached to, you can see some are holding more lines than the other.
-This illustrates that some questions, emotions, and decisions have a more significant impact than the others.
+If you look at the nails attached to the strings, you can see that some hold more lines than others.
+This illustrates that some questions, emotions, and decisions have a more significant impact than others.

 The whole meaning that I’ve just discussed is enhanced with the color selection.
-The darker the color, the more negative emotion is.
-On the other hand, brighter colors represent positive emotions.
+The darker the color, the more negative emotion is, and on the other hand, brighter colors represent positive emotions.

 There is also one design gem that I adore.
-It’s a nail position on the cover’s backside that is totally disconnected from the others.
+It’s a nail position on the cover’s backside totally disconnected from the others.

 This detail displays the feature meeting of Natasha and Daniel.
 If you take a closer look at the string color attached to that nail, you will see it’s a positive one.